-TRAVELER: Travelers Name: Kimberly J. Becker Dept: 6 Position: President/CEO Gen. Counsel Chief Auditor All other Authority employees (does not require executive committee administrator approval) 2.
-DATE OF REQUEST: 1/3/2018 PLANNED DATE OF F DEPARTURE/RETURN: 3 3/14/2018 I 3/15/2018 on as to the purpose of the Purpose: Attend California Meeting 4.
-PROJECTED OUT-OF-TOWN TRAVEL EXPENSES A. TRANSPORTATION COSTS: AIRFARE OTHER TRANSPORTATION (Taxi, Train, OB.
-LODGING C. MEALS D. SEMINAR AND CONFERENCE FEES E. ENTERTAINMENT (If applicable) F. OTHER INCIDENTAL EXPENSES TOTAL PROJECTED TRAVEL EXPENSE \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ \$ 250.00 100.00 270.00 150.00 50.00 820.00 CERTIFICATION BY TRAVELER By my signature by elow, I certify that the abov e listed out-of-town travel and associated expenses conform to the Authority's Policies 3.3 30 and 3.40 and are reason able and directly related to the Authority's business.
-Travelers Signature: Date 1/4/18 CERTIFICATION BY ADMINISTRATOR (Where Clerk's signature is required).
+TRAVELER: Travelers Name: Kimberly J. Becker Dept: 6 Position: Board Member President/CEO Gen. Counsel Chief Auditor All other Authority employees (does not require executive committee administrator approval) 2.
+DATE OF REQUEST: 1/3/2018 PLANNED DATE O F DEPARTURE/RETURN: 3/14/2018 I 3/15/2018 DESTINATIONS/PURPOSE (Provide detailed explanation of paper as necessary): Destination: Sacramento, CA Explanation: on as to the purpose of the Purpose: Attend California Meeting 4.
+PROJECTED OUT-OF-TOWN TRAVEL EXPENSES A. TRANSPORTATION COSTS: • AIRFARE • OTHER TRANSPORTATION (Taxi, Train, OB.
+LODGING C. MEALS D. SEMINAR AND CONFERENCE FEES E. ENTERTAINMENT (If applicable) F. OTHER INCIDENTAL EXPENSES TOTAL PROJECTED TRAVEL EXPENSE \$ \$ \$ \$ 250.00 100.00 270.00 150.00 50.00 820.00 CERTIFICATION BY TRAVELER By my signature by associated expenses conform to the Authority's Policies 3.3 80 and 3.40 and are reason able and directly related to the Authority's business.
+Travelers Signature: Date x 1/4/18 CERTIFICATION BY ADMINISTRATOR (Where Clerk's signature is required).
 By my signature below, I certify the following: 1.
 I have conscientiously reviewed the above out-of-to.
 2. The concerned out-of-town travel and all identified Authority's business and reasonable in comparison.
-3. The concerned out-of-town travel and all identified Authority's Policies 3.30 and 3.40. own travel request and the c expenses are necessary for to the anticipated benefit to details provided on the reverse.
-In the advancement of the In the Authority.
-Administrator's Signature: Date: AUTHORITY CLERK CERTIFICATION ON BEH ALF OF EXECUTIVE COMMITTEE 1.
-Tonyk Russell, Authority Clear (Please leave blank.
-Whoever clerk's the meeting will insert their name by the Executive Committee at its , hereby certify th nat this document was approved
+3. The concerned out-of-town travel and all identified Authority's Policies 3.30 and 3.40. own travel request and the c expenses are necessary fo to the anticipated benefit to details provided on the reverse. r the advancement of the o the Authority.
+Administrator's Signature: Date: AUTHORITY CLERK CERTIFICATION ON BEH ALF OF EXECUTIVE COMMITTEE 1, Tonyk, Russell, Authority Cleri (Please legve blank.
+Whoever clerk's the meeting will insert their name by the Executive Committee at its 12218 , hereby certify th nat this document was approved